efficacy/brack/README.md

   ```

 * **plus**:
-  "add" its first two parameters (numericallor textually, depending on the supplied values)
+  "add" its first two parameters (numerically or textually, depending on the supplied values)

   ```
   (plus 1 2) =>